-Many thanks for keeping my husband and I sane during this terrible Covid Time.
+Many thanks for keeping my husband and I sane during Covid.
 My husband (77yrs) was always fit, ex RN, but has suffered great pain in feet and legs recently.
-He agreed to try your “Chair Work-out” [in the ultimate Whole Body Workout DVD] and we have been doing it every day for 6 months!
+He agreed to try your “Chair Work-out” [in the Ultimate Whole Body Workout DVD] and we have been doing it every day for 6 months!
 We end up smiling and do other physio recommended exercises.
 Bless you and thanks again.

 Rosemary says: Thank you so much for your lovely email.
 I am so delighted to hear that you have enjoyed working out together to this DVD.
 It will have done you so much good physically and mentally.
 Well done to both of you – and keep it up!

 I just wanted to email you to thank you for your fitness dvds.
-I have found that they have really helped to keep me going, especially during 2020!
+I have found that they have really helped to keep me going.
 I find your instructions really clear and I love the Salsa!

 Rosemary says: That is brilliant to hear.
-Just in case anyone is interested in getting a copy, I am delighted that we have managed to get BBC Worldwide to produce more copies of both the Salsa dance workout DVDs for us to sell on this site.
+Just in case anyone is interested in getting a copy, both the Salsa dance workout DVDs area vailable in our shop.
 What we all loved about recording them was that they really toned up our waistlines amazingly!